 Academic matters related to academic performance and some aspects of professional conduct.
 Nonacademic (disciplinary) matters related to integrity, professional conduct and conduct not directly related to academic or professional training of the student.

-Associate Dean for Research and Graduate Studies
+Office of Research and Graduate Studies (ORGS)